FL1NTY24/patient-readmission-prediction/README_1_ProjectScope.md

 Best Practices:
 I implemented unit and integration tests with pytest, enforced code style with black and flake8, and used pre-commit hooks for consistency.
 A Makefile simplifies commands, and GitHub Actions handles CI/CD for automated testing and deployment.

+Note:
+All commands presented were ran on windows powershell.